The Floating Garden

 “Ashmere does for the underprivileged of 1920s Sydney what Ruth Park did for the 1950s in Harp in the South… both exude warmth and sympathy for their motley crew of marginalised characters, and both are valuable for their social history.”
 Whispering Gums.

 The Floating Garden follows the fortunes of the unforgettable Ellis Gilbey, the highly-strung artist Rennie Howarth, the charismatic theosophist Miss Minerva Stranks, and the delicate Kitty Tate.
 A beautifully written debut novel.
-Jesse Blackadder, author of The Raven’s Heart and Chasing the Light
+Jesse Blackadder, author of The Raven’s Heart, Chasing the Light, and Sixty Seconds.

 A NOTE about the cover of The Floating Garden.
 ‘The Bridge’ (1930) was painted by South Australian artist, Dorrit Black.
 See more about her remarkable life and work here: Rescuing the Reputation of Early Australian Modernist Dorrit Black

-Emma Ashmere has worked as a researcher, tutor, bookseller – and as a cook on film sets, an isolated cattle station, Sydney cafés, London pubs, and an art school in the south of France.
+Emma Ashmere was born in Adelaide South Australia on Kaurna country.
+She has worked as a researcher, tutor, bookseller – and as a cook on film sets, an isolated cattle station, Sydney cafés, London pubs, and an art school in the south of France.
 She has a Masters in Creative Writing from the University of Adelaide and a PhD on the use of marginalised histories in fiction from La Trobe University Melbourne, and is a recipient of the QWC/Olvar Wood award.
 Her short stories have been widely published including in The Age, Overland, Review of Australian Fiction, and Commonwealth Writers Magazine adda.
-She was shortlisted for the 2019 Commonwealth Short Story Award, the 2019 Newcastle Short Story Prize, the 2018 Overland/NUW Fair Australia Prize.
-Her short story collection DREAMS THEY FORGOT will be published by Wakefield Press in June 2020 – and is on the Sydney Morning Herald’s Books to Read in 2020 and Readings Books to Get Excited About.
-She lives in northern New South Wales.
+She was shortlisted for the 2019 Commonwealth Short Story Award, the 2019 Newcastle Short Story Prize, the 2018 Overland/NUW Fair Australia Prize, and longlisted for the Big Issue Fiction Edition 2020 and the Heroines Anthology 2020.
+Her new short story collection DREAMS THEY FORGOT is published by her new publisher Wakefield Press – and is on the Sydney Morning Herald’s Books to Read in 2020, Readings Books to Get Excited About., and Readings 100 Great Reads by Australian Women 2020.
+She lives in northern New South Wales on Bundjalung land.

 Copyright Emma Ashmere © 2015